liusf1993/table2crud/README.md

+### Intention
+In java project, a small function related to a table may be in multilayer structure.
+So when we create a table, it means that we  need to create a serials of files such as entity/dao/service and so on.
+The work  is mechanical repetition but can not be avoid, so a tool which can simplify the work is needed.

+### Discover
+I search on web and find AutoGenerator[https://github.com/i17c/AutoGenerator.git], but it cannot satisfy some case and has not been maintained for about 3 years.
+So I cloned it and did some changes.
+The changes I made include supporting spring jpa(template changed), connection to datasource, user defined query fields;
-The project is based on AutoGenerator[https://github.com/i17c/AutoGenerator.git].
-And some changes have been made to adjust spring jpa, function of analysis from table was added, and support for encoding GBK and scala was removed.
+ but support for encoding GBK and scala was removed.

 ## Quick start
 table user is used for next example